benjamingeer/benjamingeer/content/en/post/pandoc-arabic-howto.md

 ## Articles

-For each article, make a subdirectory in the vault, e.g. `article-01`, and put the following `Makefile` in it:
+For each article, make a subdirectory, e.g. `article-01`, and put the following `Makefile` in it:

 ```
 include ../rules.mk